“An unaffected style that feels honest and organic. She truly conveys the story of the lyric ”

 — ALL ABOUT VOCALS

 Singer/guitarist, Diane Hubka exclaimes, "I'm getting back to my musical roots, singing and playing the folk songs I grew up with in the 70's!"
 Diving deep into the rich Americana melting pot of Folk, Acoustic Country, Blues and Swing, she creates her own unique interpretations of songs by John Prine, Emmylou Harris, Bob Dylan, Neil Young, Joni Mitchell, Allman Brothers, and Johnny Cash.
 Award-winning vocalist Susie Glaze says "Diane’s jazz 'chops' are being gracefully integrated into the folk and Americana genre with grand results!"

 Growing up in the panhandle of Western Maryland, this Blue-Ridge Mountain-bred artist learned violin, trombone and guitar from an early age.
 "My mother was in a folk singing group in the 1960's.
 At home I played guitar, my sister played piano and we all sang harmonies."
-During her senior year in college, Diane studied jazz guitar and developed a passion for jazz that would lead her to move to Washington, DC, and then New York City, where she became an active member in the jazz community.
+During her senior year in college, Diane studied jazz guitar and developed a passion for jazz that would lead her to move to Washington, DC, and then New York City, where she became an active member in those jazz communities.
 She performed up and down the East Coast, and was awarded a fellowship from the National Endowment for the Arts.
 She headlined at notable New York venues Blue Note, Birdland and Knitting Factory.